 Appropriate shoes are a must, preferably with ankle support.
 Remember that your feet will swell a little as you climb, so you want the shoes to be large enough to accommodate that.
 If you’re climbing at night, bring a head torch (plus spare batteries) so that you can safely make your way to the summit in the dark on the rocky trail.
 Trekking poles can also be useful, especially on the descent.
-An alternative is to buy a wooden pilgrim staff before you set off, which you can have branded with unique stamps at each station (for a few hundred yen each), and makes a fantastic memento of your climb.
+An alternative is to buy a wooden pilgrim staff before you set off, which you can have branded with unique stamps at each station (for a few hundred yen each), and which also makes a fantastic memento of your climb.

 This might sound like a lot but the great thing is that there are a number of climbing shops — such as Yamarent and Sora no Shita — where you can hire everything you’ll need at a fraction of the cost of buying it all, which is perfect for tourists and casual climbers.
 Many of these shops allow you to reserve equipment online (in Japanese and English) and either have it shipped to your home or hotel or collect it in person when you arrive.
 It doesn’t get much more convenient than that!

 Buy food and water beforehand

 Climbing Fuji is no mean feat, so you’ll want plenty of fuel to keep you going.
 You can purchase food and water at each station, but this will be very expensive so it’s preferable to stock up before you go from a convenience store or local supermarket.
 In fact, it’s advisable to purchase food before you even get to the Mt.
 Fuji area as a lot of stores around the station can run out of stock during busy periods.